 The Errors tab contains the errors that were received by the web server under the test as a result of the HTTP request.
 For each error, it will be displayed the response code, Response message, and Number of failed requests.

 We can view and monitor the logs of each engine used during the test run via the Logs Reports, and thus ensure full test transparency.
 After running a test we can download logs and search for text in the logs of all engines, and quickly identify which engines don’t have artifacts (Taurus collects all test files in an artifacts directory).
 Besides the artifacts zipped directory we can download Taurus’s command-line tool log which is called “bzt”.
 Also, System and JMeter Log files are available for viewing and download.

 The Original Test Configuration tab shows details about how the test was configured.
 This tab is especially useful if the test configuration has been changed since the report was run, as the details will reflect the configuration prior to those updates.
 This section provides details on how the test was configured to run (as opposed to the other report tabs, which detail how the test actually ran).

 Cloud testing leverages cloud computing resources and models to enable all aspects of load testing in a highly cost-effective manner.
 With cloud testing, we have unlimited resources at our disposal, and while performing all Performance Testing activities in the cloud we have benefit features such as real-time reporting.
 On BlazeMeter we can scale up and run Multiple Tests in parallel (on paid accounts) to speed up Test Cycles.
-BlazeMeter has the opportunity of simulating thousands or millions of virtual users from 56 locations across the globe (Asia Pacific, Europe, North and South America).
+BlazeMeter has the opportunity to simulate thousands or millions of virtual users from 56 locations across the globe (Asia Pacific, Europe, North and South America).
 It allows a choice of preferred cloud providers for Google, Azure, or AWS and AWS engineers.
-Taurus scripts are very easy to read, configure, write and it supports many test executors such as the Apache JMeter, Selenium, Gatling, etc. BlazeMeter provides rich reports, which can be shared externally as URLs, downloaded, or customized in the paid plan accounts.
+Taurus scripts are very easy to read, configure, and write and they support many test executors such as the Apache JMeter, Selenium, Gatling, etc. BlazeMeter provides rich reports, which can be shared externally as URLs, downloaded, or customized in the paid plan accounts.